nominetresearch/microbit-networking-book/index.md

 A PDF version is available for [download](https://microbit.nominetresearch.uk/networking-book-pdf/networking_with_the_microbit.pdf)

-Printed copies are available on the micro:bit stand at BETT 2019, but if you can't get there then you can buy a printed copy from [Amazon.co.uk](https://www.amazon.co.uk/Networking-micro-bit-Anthony-Kirby/dp/1973396769) or [Amazon.com](https://www.amazon.com/Networking-micro-bit-Anthony-Kirby/dp/1973396769) (this is the cheapest & most efficient way for us to make printed copies available).
+You can buy a printed copy from [Amazon.co.uk](https://www.amazon.co.uk/Networking-micro-bit-Anthony-Kirby/dp/1973396769) or [Amazon.com](https://www.amazon.com/Networking-micro-bit-Anthony-Kirby/dp/1973396769) (this is the cheapest & most efficient way for us to make printed copies available).